waveform80/picraft/docs/protocol.rst

 ========

 The Minecraft protocol is a text-based "interactive" line oriented protocol.
-By this I mean that a single connection is opened from the client to the server and all commands and responses are transmitted over this connection.
+By this, I mean that a single connection is opened from the client to the server and all commands and responses are transmitted over this connection.
 The completion of a command does *not* close the connection.

-Despite text protocols being relatively inefficient compared to binary (non-human readable) protocols, a text-based protocol is an excellent choice in this case: the protocol isn't performance critical and this makes it extremely easy to experiment with and debug with nothing more than a standard telnet client.
+Despite text protocols being relatively inefficient compared to binary (non-human readable) protocols, a text-based protocol is an excellent choice in this case: the protocol isn't performance critical and besides, this makes it extremely easy to experiment with and debug using nothing more than a standard telnet client.

 Unfortunately, this is where the good news ends.
 The following is a telnet session in which I experimented with various possibilities to see how "liberal"